nismod/whereto/README.md

-# whereto
+# ↫ Where to?

-DAFNI conference 2019 hack project: neighbourhood discovery
+[DAFNI](https://www.dafni.ac.uk/) conference 2019 hack project: neighbourhood discovery

+Brief: how to find a place to live in Newcastle?
+- sketch exploration in `docs/design-sketches.pdf`
+- very preliminary UI demo in react app

 ## Getting started